 Over the course of the year, student teams will learn about marketing, accounting, as well as the legal aspects of starting a business.
 They will have access to a network of professionals to further develop their skills (teamwork, problem solving, presentation, communication) for college and career readiness.
 Pitch week helps to further fire the entrepreneurial spirit by putting student teams in front of actual investors so they can pitch their innovative idea to win funding and turn it into an actual business.

-Students must earn acceptance into the program program by the LEO Foundation and approval by the Dean of Academics.
+Students must earn acceptance into the program program by the L.E.O.
+Foundation and approval by the Principal.

-The Endorsement programs incorporate a two-year sequence of courses that allows students interested in careers in health sciences and social justice to pursue in-depth explorations of those areas, similar to a major in college.
+The Concentrations Programs incorporate a two-year sequence of courses that allows students interested in careers in health sciences and social justice to pursue in-depth explorations of those areas, similar to a major in college.